zjpeterson440/personal_projects/README.md

 SQL Medical Data uses a generated SQL database using a star schema.
 The Excel file was provided and then imported into Microsoft SQL
 Server Management Studio for analysis.
 Questions range in difficulty.
 More will be added over time.

+Cyclistic Case Study is the Google Data Analytics capstone analysis.
+It was done using Excel, SQL, Tableau, and Python.
+The folder will contain python and SQL code and links to Excel analysis and Tableau Vizs